Cai Yan

 Cai Yan (c.
 178 – post 206; or c.
 170–215; or died c.
 249), courtesy name Wenji, was a Chinese composer, poet, and writer who lived during the late Eastern Han dynasty of China.
 She was a daughter of Cai Yong.
 Her courtesy name was originally Zhaoji, but was changed to Wenji during the Jin dynasty to avoid naming taboo because the Chinese character for zhao in her courtesy name is the same as that in the name of Sima Zhao, the father of the Jin dynasty's founding emperor, Sima Yan.
+(Note: It remains unknown why Fan Ye, compiler of the Houhanshu, chose to record Lady Cai's courtesy name as "Wenji" even though he lived in the Liu Song dynasty, which didn't need to observe naming taboos concerning a previous dynasty.
+Within the same volume, Ban Zhao's name was recorded as-is, without any changes.
+One possibility was that by Fan's time, it was no longer possible to determine with certainty if her courtesy name was "Wenji" or "Zhaoji".)
 She spent part of her life as the concubine of a powerful Xiongnu leader until 207, when the warlord Cao Cao, who controlled the Han central government in the final years of the Eastern Han dynasty, paid a heavy ransom to bring her back to Han territory.

 Cai Yan was celebrated for being "erudite, eloquent and brilliant in rhythm"; her biography was recorded in Book of the Later Han, volume 84: Biographies of Exemplary Women (卷八十四. 列女傳. 第七十四).